 Does a Corporation have Constitutional Rights?
 (Part 1 of 2) A Corporation is a Party, not a Person, under the U.S. Constitution

-A single, all-but-forgotten sentence in Article IV section 2 of the U.S. Constitution provides a concise, clear, as yet unused argument that helps us conclusively determine the validity of the legal theory that a corporation possesses, by authority of the U.S. Constitution, any of the rights described there as being the rights of a person. (more…)
+Is there any truth in the legal theory that a corporation possesses, by authority of the U.S. Constitution, any of the inalienable rights of a person? (more…)

 October 27, 2011